rifrocket/LaravelInstaller/README.md

 ##### THIS PACKAGE IS STILL UNDER TESTING AND DEVELOPMENT

-This package is build on top of the [rachidlaasri/laravel-installer](https://github.com/rashidlaasri/LaravelInstaller) package, This package just overcome some the big problems that I faced during my project development such as adding new environment elements in installation wizard form and validation of new variables.
+This package is built on top of the [rachidlaasri/laravel-installer](https://github.com/rashidlaasri/LaravelInstaller) package, This package just overcomes some issues that I faced during my project development such as adding new environment elements in installation wizard form and validation of new variables.
+This package is specially focused to use after the final build of the project, it will use .env.excample file as a template for updating .env file.

 ##### key Feature: